What Does Financially Independent Mean?

 No matter which stage of financial independence you’re seeking, you’ll be less dependent on someone else in the long run!

-Adult children will really be “on their own” when they no longer need money from their parents.
+Adult children will be “on their own” when they no longer need money from their parents.

-Your financial house will be built, and your future financially secure.
+Your financial house will be built, and your future will be financially secure.

-Both are great financially independent points where you can take more control of your money, your time, and your life!
+Both are great economic independence points where you can take more control of your money, time, and life!

 - Can I Save For Retirement While Helping My Kids & Parents?